Republic To Buy Frontier In Bankruptcy Exit

-Frontier filed its proposed reorganization plan with the court on Monday and is seeking approval of an investment agreement with Republic.
+Frontier filed its proposed reorganisation plan with the court on Monday and is seeking approval of an investment agreement with Republic.
 Republic had offered the company a USD$40 million bankruptcy loan in March to help fund its working capital needs.

-Under its proposed reorganization plan, Frontier's unsecured creditors would receive USD$28.75 million in cash, about USD$40 million would be used to repay its debtor-in-possession loan, and its current common stock would get wiped out.
+Under its proposed reorganisation plan, Frontier's unsecured creditors would receive USD$28.75 million in cash, about USD$40 million would be used to repay its debtor-in-possession loan, and its current common stock would get wiped out.